ErrorLLM: Modeling SQL Errors for Text-to-SQL Refinement: Experiments

 \stitle{Implementations.} We use GPT-4o~\cite{qu2025share} and OpenSearch-SQL~\cite{xie2025open} as the backbone methods.
 The error detection model $\textsc{ErrorLLM}$ is trained from CodeS-7B~\cite{li2024codes} using LoRA~\cite{hu2022lora} adapters.
 The error token vocabulary is initialized with $N = 32$ reserved tokens, where the current taxonomy covers $|\Lambda| = 12$ error types, as detailed in Table~\ref{table:taxonomy}.
-For the localization model $\textsc{LocLLM}$ and the refinement model $\textsc{RefLLM}$, we use GPT-4o~\cite{hurst2024gpt} as the default backbone.
-Training data is synthesized from the \textsc{BIRD} training set, we detail the process and statistics in Appendix~\ref{appendix:training}.
+For the localization model $\textsc{LocLLM}$ and the refinement model $\textsc{RefLLM}$, we use GPT-4o as the default backbone.
+Training data is synthesized from the \textsc{BIRD} training set.
 All experiments are conducted using 4$\times$NVIDIA A100-SXM4-80GB GPUs.
-Since the pre-defined error types in \textsc{NL2SQL-Bugs} are different, the mapping details are in Table~\ref{table:mapping}.
-More details regarding the implementations and utilized protocol/repository are provided in Appendix~\ref{appendix:implementation}.
+Since the pre-defined error types in \textsc{NL2SQL-Bugs} are different, the mapping details are in Appendix~\ref{appendix:taxonomy} and in our repository.